ffplayout/ffplayout/docs/live_ingest.md

 -f mpegts -i 'srt://0.0.0.0:40077?mode=listener&passphrase=12345abcde'
 ```

-Have in mind, that the ingest mode **can't** pull from a server, it only can act as its own server and listen for income.
+Keep in mind that the ingest mode **can't** pull from a server; it can only act as its own server and listen for incoming streams.

-When it notice a incoming stream, it will stop the current playing and continue the live source.
-The output will not interrupt, so you have a continuously output stream.
+When it detects an incoming stream, it will stop the currently playing content and switch to the live source.
+The output will not be interrupted, so you will have a continuous output stream.

-In rare cases it can happen, that for a short moment after switching the image freezes, but then it will continue.
-Also a short frame flickering can happen.
+In rare cases, it may happen that, for a short moment after switching, the image freezes, but then it will continue.
+Also, a brief frame flicker might occur.

-You need to know, that **ffmpeg in current version has no authentication mechanism and it just listen to the protocol and port (no app and stream name).**
+You should know that **ffmpeg, in its current version, has no authentication mechanism and simply listens to the protocol and port (no app and stream name).**

-ffplayout catches this problem with monitoring the output from ffmpeg.
-When the input is **rtmp** and the app or stream name differs to the config it stops the ingest process.
-So in a way we have a bit control, which stream we let come in and which not.
+ffplayout addresses this issue by monitoring the output from ffmpeg.
+When the input is **rtmp** and the app or stream name differs from the configuration, it stops the ingest process.
+So, in a way, we have some control over which streams are accepted and which are not.

-In theory you can use every [protocol](https://ffmpeg.org/ffmpeg-protocols.html) from ffmpeg which support a **listen** mode.
+In theory, you can use any [protocol](https://ffmpeg.org/ffmpeg-protocols.html) from ffmpeg that supports a **listen** mode.